apache/beam/website/www/site/content/en/contribute/_index.md

  https://cwiki.apache.org/confluence/display/BEAM/Contributor+FAQ)
  - organize local meetups of users or contributors to Apache Beam

-...and many more.
-Most importantly, if you have an idea of how to contribute, then do it!

 </div>

 <a class="arrow-list-header" data-toggle="collapse" href="#collapseContributing" role="button" aria-expanded="false" aria-controls="collapseContributing">